ganeti/ganeti/doc/install.rst

 .. admonition:: KVM

-   In order for debootstrap instances to be able to shutdown cleanly they must install have basic ACPI support inside the instance.
+   In order for debootstrap instances to be able to shutdown cleanly they must have basic ACPI support installed inside the instance.
 Which packages are needed depend on the exact flavor of Debian or Ubuntu which you're installing, but the example defaults file has a commented out configuration line that works for Debian Lenny and